 Executive Summary

-The three figures below encapsulate the structural reshuffling occurring alongside the rapid growth of the synthetic data market.
-While the market is expanding, the common thread among surviving companies is "platformization and workflow embedding."
+The three figures below encapsulate the structural reshuffling alongside rapid market growth.
+While the market is expanding, surviving companies share one common thread: platformization and workflow embedding.

 2030 Market Forecast